-- Reading for activity/discussion: Art and Politics Now; Intro: Global Culture and Political Engagement, pp. 8 25. - PBS Frontline, "Who's Afraid of Ai Weiwei" (video: 19 min. e-learning) - Sketchbooks: Tala Madani (video: 4 min. e-learning)
+- Reading for activity/discussion: Art and Politics Now; Intro: Global Culture and Political Engagement, pp. 8 -25. - PBS Frontline, "Who's Afraid of Ai Weiwei" (video: 19 min. in class/e-learning) - Sketchbooks: Tala Madani (video: 4 min. in class/e-learning) - Organizing Chaos: Drawing as Thinking, Marcel Dzama (video: 8 min. in class/e-learning)

 Introduction to the process of keeping an idea/drawing book and of creating an art proposal.
 Students will be given exposure to exemplar proposals.
 Students will begin day one, self-directed research on ideas/revelations related to the course content.
-They will then ideate and design socially and politically engaged artworks to be presented in proposal form.
-These proposals will include a visual description of the work, statement of intent, background research on topics related to course content, art influences and a logistical statement highlighting sites, materials, human resources, equipment and budget needed to realize such a project.
+They will then ideate and design socially and politically engaged artworks to be presented in art or proposal form.
+These proposals will include a visual description of the work, statement of intent, background research on topics related to course content, art influences and a logistical statement highlighting sites, materials, human resources, equipment, and budget needed to realize such a project.
 It will also include images of the proposed work and an analysis of how it will impact audiences, work to raise awareness or pose solutions to real world experiences and realities.